Amicus Briefs

 Campaign Legal Center v.
 Federal Election Commission

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the U.S. District Court for the District of Columbia in Campaign Legal Center v.
 Federal Election Commission.
-The Campaign Legal Center alleges the Federal Election Commission has taken no action on an administrative complaint CLC filed and that FEC’s “failure to act” is “contrary to law.”
+The Campaign Legal Center alleged that the Federal Election Commission had taken no action on an administrative complaint CLC filed and that FEC’s “failure to act” was “contrary to law.”

 Carr v.
 Saul; Davis v.
 Saul

-AMICI BRIEF SUMMARY – The case concerns whether claimants seeking disability benefits under the Social Security Act must “exhaust” constitutional challenges to their benefits determinations before an Administrative Law Judge (ALJ) at the Social Security Administration (“SSA”) in order…
+AMICI BRIEF SUMMARY – The case concerned whether claimants seeking disability benefits under the Social Security Act had to “exhaust” constitutional challenges to their benefits determinations before an Administrative Law Judge (ALJ) at the Social Security Administration (“SSA”) in order…

 Children’s Hospital Association of Texas v.
 Azar